melihkn/Computer-Vision/README.md

 # README

 ## Project Overview
-This repository contains Jupyter Notebooks related to classification tasks using deep learning models.
+This repository contains Jupyter Notebooks related to classification tasks using deep learning models on remote sensing images.
 The notebooks focus on training and evaluating models on specific datasets.

 ## Files